-Limit Public Expenditures in High Hazard Coastal Area
+Limit Public Expenditures in Coastal High Hazard Area

 Objective 13.2: The expenditure of public funds to subsidize future development in the Coastal High Hazard Area shall be directed by the goals, objectives, and policies of the Coastal Management Element.
-(Also see Objective 8.5) [9J-5.016(3)(b)2.]

-Policy 13.2.1: The City shall expend-limit the expenditure of funds within the Coastal High Hazard Area for continued-maintenance/improvement of existing facilities in order to meet adopted Level of Service standards and allow limited discourage development to encourage development/redevelopment.
+Policy 13.2.1: The City shall limit the expenditure of funds within the Coastal High Hazard Area for maintenance/improvement of existing facilities in order to meet adopted Level of Service standards and discourage development.